TITLE 8 SOCIAL SERVICES

 (2) Section 2 of the Food Stamp Act of 1977 states, in part: Congress hereby finds that the limited food purchasing power of low-income households contributes to hunger and malnutrition among members of such households.
 To alleviate such hunger and malnutrition, a food stamp program is herein authorized which will permit low-income households to obtain a more nutritious diet through normal channels of trade by increasing food purchasing power to all eligible households who apply for participation.

 (3) Legal basis: The food stamp program is authorized by the Food Stamp Act of 1977 as amended (7 U. S. C. 2011 et seq.).
-Regulations issued pursuant to the act are contained in 7 CFR Parts 270-282.
-State authority for administering the food stamp program is contained in Chapter 27 NMSA, 1978.
-Administration by HSD, including its authority to issue regulations, is governed by Chapter 9, Article 8 NMSA (Repl.
+Regulations issued pursuant to the act are contained in 7 CFR Parts 270-282. state authority for administering the food stamp program is contained in Chapter 27 NMSA, 1978.
+Administration by HCA, including its authority to issue regulations, is governed by Chapter 9, Article 8 NMSA (Repl.
 1983).

-D. Refugee resettlement program
+D. Refugee resettlement program:

 (1) Purpose: The purpose of the refugee resettlement program (RRP) is to help refugees, political asylees and entrants, regardless of national origin, achieve economic self-sufficiency as quickly as possible.
 The purposes of the program are accomplished through financial and medical assistance while support services are provided to help refugees acclimate to American society, learn English and get a job.
-Federal legislation gives eligible refugees and their dependents financial and medical assistance through 100% federal reimbursement to states, including administrative costs, for the first 18 months after entry into the United States.
+Federal legislation gives eligible refugees and their dependents financial and medical assistance through one hundred percent federal reimbursement to states, including administrative costs, for the first 18 months after entry into the United States.

 (2) Legal basis: The refugee resettlement program (RRP) is authorized under Title IV of the Immigration and Nationality Act of 1980.
 The act designates the U.S. department of health and human services as the federal administering agency.
 RRP program regulations are issued by DHHS in the Code of Federal Regulations Title 45, Part 400, supplemented by administrative and program instructions issued by the federal department from time to time.
-By Executive Order No. 80-62, dated 10/1/81, the governor of the state of New Mexico has designated HSD as the single state agency responsible for administering the program in New Mexico.
+By Executive Order No. 80-62, dated 10/1/1981, the governor of the state of New Mexico has designated HCA as the single state agency responsible for administering the program in New Mexico.

-E. Medical assistance programs
+E. Medical assistance programs:

-(1) Medicaid
+(1) Medicaid:

 (b) Eligible individuals include: